Chuban/vfio/README.md

 sudo scripts/windows-install.sh
 ```

-11. Install Windows
-When you are asked for a hard drive there will be none.
+11. When installing Windows, in the section `Where do you want to install Windows?` there will be no hard drives to install to; to fix it:
   1. Load driver
   2. Browse
   3. CD Drive (E:) virtio-win-0.1.1